Throw Object 3D: Mobile, Desktop, FPS — Top Unity Asset

 Click Or Tap

-In this mode, the Game Object is throwing in the direction of the click (desktop) or tap (mobile).
+In this mode, the Game Object is thrown in the direction of the click (desktop) or tap (mobile).

 Is Full Path For Flick?